Symphony Soldier: Background and production

 On June 22, 2011, The Cab announced that they were departing from their label Fueled by Ramen and Decaydance Records before previewing a 90-second teaser for their second studio album, Symphony Soldier.
 The group also parted ways with their drummer Alex Johnson.
 Lead singer Alexander DeLeon went in depth about his departure stating, "he was having a difficult time with things, and we were completely here, as friends and family.
 Once things started happening and we started talking to him about things, we realized we needed to be friends first before bandmates, you know?."
 The group had lost Ian Crawford and Cash Colligan two years prior to the album's release, with Crawford leaving the group due to creative differences.
 However, Crawford was credited for playing guitar on the album.
 Bassist Joey Thunder also joined the band in 2009, as Colligan's replacement.

 Symphony Soldier was entirely funded by the group, and was self-released.
 Most of the music and lyrics for the album were written by band members and features guest artists including, Pete Wentz and John Feldmann co-writing "Grow Up and Be Kids", Bruno Mars with "Endlessly", Adam Levine with "Animal", Martin Johnson with "Bad" and Nasri and Adam Messinger with "Temporary Bliss".
 It was produced by John Feldmann, and recorded at his home studio, Foxy Studios.
 Musician Brandon Paddock performed guitar and bass on the LP, with Crawford and Devin Bronson contributing additional guitar.
 Dean Butterworth, who is best known for his work with Good Charlotte, handled all drum work.
+Alex Marshall said the album "sums up what we've been through over the past two years."
+DeLeon described the album's sound as R&B, citing influence from Michael Jackson.

 The group was previously writing with S*A*M and Sluggo, Rob Knox and Claude Kelly for the album in 2010, however, the group decided to scrap most of those songs as "it was sounding like an American Idol record," according to DeLeon, which was something the band was not going for.
 He also revealed that creative differences with Fueled by Ramen was the reason for the delayed album release and felt that since departing from the label, they could do what they wanted.
+The band debuted the tracks "Temporary Bliss" and "Locked Up" during their performance at the 2010 Vans Warped Tour, the latter did not appear on the album.
+Another song that was intended to be on the album was "Til I Forget About You", however, it was given to Big Time Rush.
+The song "La La" was written by DeLeon when he was sixteen years old.
+According to DeLeon, he kept the song with him for 7–8 years because he "loved" the chorus, but couldn't write a good verse for it.
+After working with Feldmann to finish writing the track, it was released as a single.